sergii-dudar/dotfiles/README.md

 ## My dotfiles

-All dotfile catalogs structured to be used as symlinks by [gnu stow](https://www.gnu.org/software/stow/).
+All dotfile catalogs structured to be used as symlinks by [gnu stow](https://www.gnu.org/software/stow/), where config location is - [app name]/[path to symlink config from repository], for example [nvim]/[.config/nvim].
 Tools that not managed by stow, located in [nonhome](nonhome)

 All scripts that using by dot configurations required to have `dotfiles` to be cloned directly in `$HOME` directory as `~/dotfiles`